Meditation - Relaxation - Breathing - Hypnosis - Natural Therapy's

 .
 Silence relieves

 it gives our brains

 to restore.
 Seek calming

-pleasures that contribute to peace of mind.
+pleasures that contribute to

 Is Silence Golden?
 Effects of Auditory Stimuli and their absence on adult